 ‘Welcome to SEAMCAT’ window

-Every time SEAMCAT is launched, a welcome dialog box is displayed which allows you to select various options. (you can disable the welcome dialog box under File/Configuration).
-Your first step is typically to create a new workspace or open a previously created workspace.
+Every time SEAMCAT is launched, a welcome dialog box is displayed which allows the selection of various options (the welcome dialog box can be disabled under File/Configuration).
+The first step is typically to create a new workspace or open a previously created workspace.
 This is done by selecting ‘New’, ‘Open’ or ‘Recently Used’ (to open the most recent workspaces from the displayed list).
 ‘New Batch’ can be used to specify multiple sequential simulation runs using new or existing workspaces.
 ‘Calc’ launches the SEAMCAT calculator which is a convenient tool for common basic engineering calculations.